 Interested in working for an institution with a mission focused on improving public health not only locally but globally?
-The Harvard School of Public Health is at the center for both research and education on matters related to public health and we are always looking for top talent to contribute to our amazing mission.
+The Harvard T.H.
+Chan School of Public Health is at the center for both research and education on matters related to public health — and we are always looking for top talent to contribute to our School and mission.

-The Harvard School of Public Health is also proud to hold the CEO Cancer Gold Standard™ accreditation, recognizing the organization’s extraordinary commitment to the health of our employees and their families.
+The Harvard T.H.
+Chan School of Public Health is also proud to hold the CEO Cancer Gold Standard™ accreditation, recognizing the organization’s extraordinary commitment to the health of our employees and their families.

-Please read below for more information regarding our School and hope that you will apply to our many opportunities.
+Please read below for more information on SPH, the benefits that we offer, and how to apply to our open positions!

-Since 1922, the Harvard School of Public Health has led the world in public health research and education.
+Since 1913, the Harvard T.H.
+Chan School of Public Health has led the world in public health research and education.
 It has guided an ever-expanding field and embodied the highest standards of scientific rigor and social commitment.
 Its landmark discoveries and world-class graduates have saved lives and lifted the burden of disease around the globe.

-In 1922, the School split off from MIT, helped by a sizeable grant from the Rockefeller Foundation.
+In 1913, the School split off from MIT, helped by a sizeable grant from the Rockefeller Foundation.
 From the start, faculty were expected to commit themselves to research as well as teaching.
-In 1946, no longer affiliated with the medical school, HSPH became an independent, degree-granting body.
+In 1946, no longer affiliated with the medical school, the Harvard T.H.
+Chan School became an independent, degree-granting body.